Real Estate Wholesaling

 Option 2: Freelancing Platforms (Upwork, OnlineJobs.ph)

-OnlineJobs.ph is the most commonly used platform for finding Filipino VAs for real estate.
+OnlineJobs.ph and Upwork are the most common platforms for finding freelance VAs for real estate.
 Search for candidates with terms like "ISA" (inside sales agent), "cold calling," or "real estate VA."
-Upwork works similarly but skews more expensive and is better for professional services than dedicated cold callers.
+Upwork skews more expensive and is better for professional services than dedicated cold callers.

-The key challenge with freelance platforms is vetting.
-There's no standardized training, no QA process, and performance varies enormously.
+The challenge with freelance platforms is vetting.
+There is no standardized training, no QA process, and performance varies wildly.
 Plan to do structured test calls before committing to any hire, and expect to spend two to four weeks in an evaluation period before knowing whether a freelance VA will work out.

 Option 3: Referrals from Other Wholesalers